 2. Swap out his desktop picture.
 Replace the wallpaper on Dad's computer, his smartphone, or tablet with an unexpected picture of his loved ones.

 5. Make him a throne fit for kings.
 Dads are usually kings of their castle, and every king needs a throne.
-Decorate his favorite chair (all Dads have one) like a throne a-la-Game of Thrones and spend the day waiting on him hand and foot.
+Decorate his favorite chair (all Dads have one) and spend the day waiting on him hand and foot.